brightears/bmasia-social-hub/backend/product_info.md

 When customers ask about licensing:

 ### For Beat Breeze:
-"No, you don't need any additional licenses with Beat Breeze.
-Everything is included - all copyrights and public performance rights.
-We'll provide you with a licensing certificate for your venue.
-You won't need to pay any collecting societies or PROs."
+"Beat Breeze uses completely royalty-free music, so you don't need ANY licenses - no PRO fees, no MCPT (Thailand), no collecting society payments ever.
+The music is 100% royalty-free for commercial use."

 ### For Soundtrack Your Brand:
-"With Soundtrack Your Brand, the copyrights are included, but you'll still need to obtain a Public Performance License from your local collecting society.
-For example, in Thailand that would be MPC Thailand.
-The cost varies by country and venue size."
+"Soundtrack Your Brand includes reproduction rights (copyrights) for over 100 million tracks from major labels.
+However, in most countries including Thailand, you'll still need a Public Performance License from your local PRO (MCPT in Thailand).
+Only in the US and Canada is the PRO license included."

 ### If comparing both:
-"The main difference is:
+"The main licensing difference:
-- Beat Breeze: ALL licenses included, no additional fees
+- Beat Breeze: 30,000 completely royalty-free tracks - NO licenses or PRO fees needed
-- Soundtrack Your Brand: Copyrights included, but you pay PRO separately
+- Soundtrack Your Brand: 100+ million licensed tracks - reproduction rights included but PRO license needed in most countries (like MCPT in Thailand)

 Would you like to know more about either option?"